Terms of Service

 19.10 Entire agreement

 These Terms (together with the Privacy Policy, any order form, and the Documentation incorporated by reference) constitute the entire agreement between the parties about its subject matter and supersede all prior agreements, representations and understandings.
 In the event of inconsistency, the order of precedence is: (1) an executed order form, (2) these Terms, (3) the Privacy Policy, (4) the Documentation.
+Nothing in this clause excludes liability for fraud or for any representation that cannot be excluded under the Australian Consumer Law.

 19.11 Counterparts and execution